opennetworkinglab/smart5g-nonrtric-plt-ranpm/es-rapp/README.md

 - RANSIM_DATA_PATH : Path where input PM reports are stored

+- LOAD_PREDICTOR : Address of the Load Predictor model

+- LOAD_PREDICTOR_PORT : Port number of the Load Predictor model

+- LOAD_PREDICTOR_API : API dedicated for inference.

 The rApp tries to connect to SDN-C and A1T in init phase and exits if its not possible.